The history of Innovations Financial Credit Union

 The website wasn’t the only thing we updated.
 Our 23rd Street branch and our Thomas Drive branch both received upgrades in 2017.
 For the times that you do need to come to a branch, we want your visit to go smoothly, and be completely comfortable and pleasant from the moment you walk through our door.

 One very sad change for us in 2017 was the passing of our long-standing Chairman of the Board of Directors, James R. “Jim” Kott passed away on May 1st, and his presence at Board meetings will be missed very much.
 Taking over as Chairman of the Board of Directors is Rob Fernandez, who has been a member of Innovations since 1995.
-He has served on both the Innovations Supervisory Committee and the Board of Directors for many years and is dedicated to keeping your credit union moving successfully forward.
+He has served on both the Innovations Audit Committee and the Board of Directors for many years and is dedicated to keeping your credit union moving successfully forward.

 In 2018, we moved the Callaway branch to 123 N. Tyndall Parkway in Panama City to better serve our members who live and work there.
 The new branch provides additional services such as a drive-thru, drive-thru ATM, and safe deposit boxes—all in a larger, more comfortable area.